firefly¶

 Deploying a ML model¶

-Machine Learning models can also be deployed by using firefly
+Machine Learning models can also be deployed by using firefly.
+You need to

 wrap the prediction logic as a function.
 For example, if you have a directory